NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ****************

 Each generator that provides on-site power is entered as a ``/HPXML/Building/BuildingDetails/Systems/extension/Generators/Generator``.
+If not entered, the simulation will not include generators.

   ==========================  =======  =======  ===========  ========  =======  ============================================
   Element                     Type     Units    Constraints  Required  Default  Notes